Table of Contents

 2. Device and Feature Functionality Testing

-One of the toughest tasks for testing teams is ensuring that an app works properly on all devices.
+One of the toughest tasks for enterprise software testing teams is ensuring that an app works properly on all devices.
 After determining which OS versions will be supported, it is necessary to consider which devices need to be tested.
 By emulating a large number of mobile devices at the same time, you can reduce the expense and time for device testing.
 This is especially beneficial when physical devices are not readily available for testing.

 Besides, when testing mobile app features, do not waste time running functional tests across a wide range of mobile devices.
 Instead, test on just one device and then use compatibility testing to ensure the app’s features function correctly on different devices.